 She waits all day gazing at window longing for her mother to get home from work.
 Her grandfather abused her every day while her mother was away.
 She didn’t really understand what was happening but realized that whatever was going on, was definitely not right.
-She therefore feared rejection,
+She, therefore, feared rejection,

 What is child sexual abuse?

-World Health organization (1999) holds,
+World Health Organization (1999) holds,

 Child sexual abuse is the involvement of a child in sexual activity that he or she does not fully comprehend, is unable to give informed consent to, or for which the child is not developmentally prepared and cannot give consent, or that violates the laws or social taboos of society.
-Child sexual abuse is evidenced by this activity between a child and an adult or another child who by age or development is in a relationship of responsibility, trust or power, the activity being intended to gratify or satisfy the needs of the other person.
+Child sexual abuse is evidenced by this activity between a child and an adult or another child who by age or development is in a relationship of responsibility, trust or power, the activity is intended to gratify or satisfy the needs of the other person.
 This may include but is not limited to:

 — The inducement or coercion of a child to engage in any unlawful sexual activity;